 S.Africa’s Mandela spends night in hospital

-Global peace icon Nelson Mandela spent the night in hospital months after being treated for a lung infection and gallstones, but the South African presidency gave no news on his condition on Sunday.
+Global peace icon Nelson Mandela has spent the night in hospital after being admitted for a "scheduled medical checkup," with no official word on his condition Sunday.

 “There isn’t an update.
 I just have to allow the doctors to advise me,” said presidential spokesman Mac Maharaj.